MahsaHesam/Credit-card-fraud-detection/README.md

 **12. Limitations:**
 - **Our Dataset**

-  -*our synthetic data* was not able to fully replicate a model in a real world scenario because of the limited access to authentic credit card info
+- Synthetic Data: Due to the limited access to authentic credit card information, our synthetic dataset was unable to fully replicate the complexities of a real-world scenario This limitation may affect the model's generalizability and performance in practical applications.
-  - *optimisation* there was little to no need of cleaning or optimizing our dataset because the original dataset was only designed to create a detection model
+- Optimization: The dataset was designed specifically for fraud detection, which meant there was minimal need for data cleaning or optimization.
+However, this also meant that the models were not tested against real-world challenges such as noisy or incomplete data.
-  - *limited features* lack of detail in our dataset prevented us from drawing a more in-depth analysis and derive more detailed insights
+- Limited Features: The dataset lacked detailed information and had a limited number of features, which restricted our ability to perform a more in-depth analysis and derive detailed insights.
-  - *scenarios* The data may not represent all possible credit card fraud scenarios and types.
-As a result, the models might not be equipped to handle emerging fraud techniques or highly sophisticated fraud strategies.
+- Scenarios: The synthetic data may not encompass all possible credit card fraud scenarios and types.
+As a result, the models may not be fully equipped to handle more sophisticated credit card fraud that could be encountered in real-world settings.

 **Folders:**